dlodola/public/docs/_posts/2021-03-17-how-to-draw-limestones-in-python.md

 ## Where next?

 The next step is to create a custom dictionary of patterns to account for a wider variety of lithological options.
-Ultimately, any path can be used to create a hatch pattern, though the class that creates the required path vertice and code arrays would need to be updated accordingly.
+Ultimately, any path can be used to create a hatch pattern, though the class that creates the required path vertice and code arrays needs to be updated accordingly.

 Figure 3 shows some examples of the variety of patterns that can be created.
-Though a little more complex than `Limestone` example above, they all follow the same methodology of repeating a base pattern (defined by its `vertices` and `codes` arrays) over a unit square.
+Though a little more complex than the limestone example above, they all follow the same methodology of repeating a base pattern (defined by its `vertices` and `codes` arrays) over a unit square.
 Care must however be taken when choosing a flag for each pattern as you don't to be calling additional patterns by mistake.
-Had we used "limestone" as the flag for our example, circles would have appeared every time we used it: "o" is indeed a flag for the circle hatch!
+Had we used "limestone" as the flag for our example, circles would have appeared every time we used it: "o" is indeed a flag for the small circle hatch!

 {% include image.html file="posts/article-1/hatch_dictionary.png"
 alt="hatches dictionary" number="3"